OreAdebiyi14/CA1--Software-Quality-Handbook/introduction.md

 This handbook is structured into the following sections:

 ### **1. Task Estimation in Scrum**
-Guidelines on improving task estimation accurancy.
+Guidelines on improving task estimation accuracy.

 ### **2. Code Reviews**
 Best practices for conducting effective and constructive code reviews.